d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

 val underlineWord = Dictionary.getAll().none { it.hasWord(word) }
 ```

-## Jar of Hooks
+## Plugin Jar

 The framework supports loading external `jar` files that declare their contents through a
 manifest file.
 This file should be found in the jar's `META-INF` directory and be called
-`hooks.json`.
-By declaring all services and extensions in a manifest file, the `Hook` class can be
+`plugin.json`.
+By declaring all services and extensions in a manifest file, the `Plugin` class can
-pointed at the `jar` file and automatically register all of its dependencies.
+be pointed at the `jar` file and automatically register all of its dependencies.

 For example, say we created a plugin which provides its own custom logger which prepends a timestamp
 to each line, plus a log listener that records all log lines to a backup file.

-Let's say we had an application with all code in a package called `hook.sample`:

 ```
 # userdata/plugins/logger-plugin.jar